UKCloud/documentation/articles/azure/azs-how-create-vm.md

 # How to create a virtual machine from the Azure Marketplace

-## Introduction
+## Overview

-With UKCloud's Sovereign Azure cloud, you can leverage the power of Microsoft Azure to create virtual machines (VMs) for your on-premises applications.
-As Sovereign Azure is built on UKCloud's assured, UK-sovereign multi-cloud platform, those applications can work alongside other cloud platforms, such as Oracle, VMware and OpenStack, and benefit from native connectivity to non-cloud workloads in Crown Hosting and government community networks, including PSN, HSCN and RLI.
+With UKCloud for Microsoft Azure, you can leverage the power of Microsoft Azure to create virtual machines (VMs) for your on-premises applications.
+As UKCloud for Microsoft Azure is built on UKCloud’s assured, UK-sovereign multi-cloud platform, those applications can work alongside other cloud platforms, such as Oracle, VMware and OpenStack, and benefit from native connectivity to non-cloud workloads in Crown Hosting and government community networks, including PSN, HSCN and RLI.

 ### Intended audience

 To complete the steps in this guide, you must have appropriate access to a subscription in the UKCloud Azure Stack portal.

-## Creating a Sovereign Azure virtual machine
+## Creating a virtual machine

 VMs provide the basic compute building blocks in Azure Stack.
 You can create VMs using the Azure Marketplace, which provides access to pre-created images to quickly deploy the VMs you need to build your applications.